-The organizing Member shall appoint an Anti-Doping Testing Coordinator who shall be responsible for the organization of Testing, including contact with Doping Control Officers, the representative of the ISU and organization and supervision of Chaperones.
-There must be a sufficient number of Chaperones, all of whom must be of legal age under the laws of the host country, to accompany the Skaters after they have been selected to undergo Testing.
+Control Officers, the representative of the ISU, the organization and supervision of the Chaperones for the organization of Testing, including contact with Doping Control Officers, the representative of the ISU and organization and supervision of Chaperones.

+There must be a sufficient number of Chaperones, all of whom must be of legal age under the laws of the host country, to notify and accompany the Skaters after they who have been selected to undergo Testing.
 The Chaperones must be of the same gender as the Skater being tested and be able to communicate in English and, if possible, in other languages.
-The Chaperones should be able to recognise the Skaters on sight, otherwise the organizing Member shall provide an additional person who can assist the Chaperone to identify a Skater.
+The Chaperones should be able to recognise the Skaters on sight, otherwise the

+The organizing Member shall provide an Chaperone Manager, additional person who can assist and supervise the Chaperones in their duties. to, identify a Skater.
 It is helpful if the Chaperones can assist with translation during Testing.
-There should be at least one additional person who will attend to the athlete and support personnel when presenting to the Doping Control Station and will monitor all persons signing in and out of the Doping Control Station
+There should be at least one additional person who will attend to the athlete and support personnel when presenting to the Doping Control Station and who will monitor all persons signing in and out of the Doping Control Station.